 What is Investment Management?
 What does the investment management industry constitute?

-The world of finance can be a complicated.
-In order to simplify for the sake of understanding, let us consider the financial world as broadly constituting of banks – (retail, commercial and investment), insurance companies and investment managers.
+The world of finance can be complicated.
+To simplify for the sake of understanding, let us consider the financial world as broadly constituting of banks – (retail, commercial, and investment), insurance companies, and investment managers.

-Insurance: Insurance companies take in money by charging for private and corporate insurance policies, in return for providing protection against the unexpected.
-They in turn are protected from being unable to payout on policy claims by moving money to a reinsurance company and therefor reducing exposure to risk.
+Insurance: Insurance companies take in money by charging for private and corporate insurance policies, in return for against the unexpected.
+They in turn are protected from being unable to payout on policy claims by moving money to a reinsurance company and therefore reducing exposure.

 *PMS – Portfolio Management Services, AMC – Asset Management Services, WM – Wealth Managers.